rockowitz/ddcutil/README.md

   What changes were required to the Autoconf files?
 - Does it work with given card, driver, and monitor?
 I'm not particularly concerned with older monitors whose MCCS version is unspecified (i.e. is less than 2.0).
-On the other hand, the I'm very interested in how ddctool handles monitors implementing MCCS V3.0, as the V3.0 specific code has not been tested.
+On the other hand, I'm very interested in how ddctool handles monitors implementing MCCS V3.0, as the V3.0 specific code has not been tested.
 In particular, does ddctool properly read Table type features?
 - And of course, is the program useful?
 Does it merit further development?